anisdismail/AI-Art-Generator-API/README.md

-# AI Art Generator Api
+# AI Art Generator API
 A streamlined API for the CLIP+VQGAN AI Art Generator using Pytorch and FastAPI

 ## Overview